|Study location||Belgium, ONLINE|

 ● Critically reflect upon the circular economy impact on the economic, environmental, and social side

-The summer school will be delivered fully ONLINE.
+The autumn school will be delivered fully ONLINE.

 In total, the course will run for 3 weeks.
 There will be 2 weeks of online learning combined with 5 days of intensive bootcamp (online).
 This approach will give the participants time to update on the state of the art, and generate ideas to be then tested during the week long bootcamp.